sensejs/sensejs/website/docs/introduction/examples.md

 ```

 The second one, `ContextualLoggingMiddleware` injects the request-id bound in previous middleware and attaches it to a
-logger builder, so that all logger built from it will log with the request-id.
-This is very useful when you want to
+logger builder, and in fact it overrides the LoggerBuilder in this request, so all logger created in this request will
+share the same request-id, and their output can be grouped by the request-id easily.
+This is very useful when you want
-distinguish logs from concurrent requests.
+to distinguish the logs from different concurrent requests.

 ```typescript